jeremytammik/RevitLookup/Readme.md

 All code contributions, must go through a pull request and be approved by a core developer before being merged.
 This is to ensure a proper review of all the code.

-We truly ❤️ pull requests!
+We truly love pull requests!
 If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](Contributing.md).

-Maintained by Nice3point, Jeremy Tammik, with invaluable [contributions](https://github.com/jeremytammik/RevitLookup/graphs/contributors) from the entire Revit add-in developer community.
+Maintained by [Nice3point](https://github.com/Nice3point), [Jeremy Tammik](https://github.com/jeremytammik), with invaluable [contributions](https://github.com/jeremytammik/RevitLookup/graphs/contributors)
+from the entire Revit add-in developer community.
 Thank you, guys!

 ## License